The switch

 Sometimes it is a cleaner and more readable alternative to a series of nested if-else

 statements.
-However, many people (myself included) believe that instead of improving readability, it often worsens it.
+Although many people believe (myself included), instead of improving readability, it often worsens it.

 Basic Syntax